'An unimaginable scene': Survivors describe Libya floods

 Panic had set in.
 "I lost the cat," Amna said.
 "I lost my little brother for a minute but then I found him.
 I realised we could not even stay on the seventh floor, we had to go to the rooftop."

-From there, they could see neighbours on the roof of a three-story building opposite, including a family they were friends with.
+From there, they could see neighbours on the roof of a three-storey building opposite, including a family with whom they were friends.
 The neighbours were waving their phone torches.
 Moments later, their entire building collapsed into the water in the dark.

 "It felt like an earthquake," Amna said.
 "That family still hasn't been found.
 Their son is looking for them.
 We told him that we saw their building collapse in front of our eyes."